 - This will only be possible if your survey has previously asked about all of the menstrual materials used during the last period.
 If your survey does not ask this question, then it will be important to continue using 'menstrual materials' (with examples as needed). - If you are using a digital survey tool, you can code this question to come up with the respondents preferred material(s).

 Activity - Terms Talk

-Aim: To understand the key terms used in the survey and feel confident to explain a question/statement to a respondent.
+Aim: Unnderstand the meaning of specific MPNS terminology.
+Data collectors are confident to explain a question/statement to a respondent.